pa5cal/NoFlyMapForDronePilots/README.md

 AUTHORS
 -------

-NoFlyMapForDronePilots was written and is maintained by Pascal Neis <neis-one.org>.
+NoFlyMapForDronePilots was written and maintained by Pascal Neis <neis-one.org>.